npalm/docker-introduction/markdown/part3.md

 ![test](images/docker-network-topology.png)
 - none, no networking
 - bridge, each container has is own
-- joined, containers shares a singel networking
+- joined, containers shares a single networking
 - hosts, use the host netowrking

 !SUB